davidbeckonline/davidbeckonline-site/content/cv/_index.md

 ---
 title: "CV"
-date: 2021-10-04T11:52:05Z
+date: 2022-09-04T11:52:05Z
 draft: false

 featured_image: "/images/2021-07-23_img_hh.jpg"

 ---

-Status Nov 2021
+Status Aug 2022

 ![davidbeck_cv](/images/2019-12-03_re-invent_400px.png)

-I am a data-driven Program Manager with leadership experience who has a background in consulting, and programmatic advertising.
-Deconstructing and improving processes is one of my passions.
-A great interest in IT has accompanied my entire career.
+Ad Tech consultant with a background in IT program management.
+I enjoy learning new things, so I enjoy working together with clients and learning about their challenges.
+Ideally, I try to solve those - or at least help them walk in the right direction.
+I like to work with people and help them.

 Outside of work, the focus is on family.
 With two boys, we live outside of Berlin.
-I enjoy gardening and any sort of tinkering around our house.
-I am always up for something new.
-Just recently, our boys got me into skateboarding.
+I enjoy gardening and any sort of tinkering around our house - and vinyl records.

 ***